 - write_enable to yes.
 This enables ftp users (e.g. NetBeans) to upload files.

-Port forwarding is not required since we have given the vm its own ip and the domain name ubuntu.dev.
+Port forwarding for the virtual box is not required since we have given the vm its own ip and the domain name ubuntu.dev.

 You can learn more on vsftpd setup in how-to-setup-and-use-ftp-server-in-ubuntu-linux, when reading about “Stand-alone vs Normal FPT mode”, have in mind that this setup uses Stand-alone mode.